TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-14-how-to-apply-nette-coding-standard-in-your-project.md

     <br><br>
     This year I started to work on a Nette Coding Standard (*NCS*) you can put to CLI.
     <br><br>
-    Today, you'll <strong>be able set it up in in your project, either open-source or closed</strong>.
+    You'll <strong>be able set it up in in your project either open-source or closed</strong> today.
 '''
 related_posts: [49]
 ---

 [Nette\CodingStandard](https://github.com/nette/coding-standard/) version [0.5](https://github.com/nette/coding-standard/releases/tag/v0.5.0) with important bug-fixes was released a week ago.
 This version **is ready to use, includes all important checkers and is used on all `Nette\*` packages in Travis**.

-**NCS checks any pull-request you make to Nette**:
+**NCS checks every pull-request you make to Nette**:

 <div>
     <a href="https://travis-ci.org/nette/application/jobs/261987910#L349">